issam2312/repo/README.md

 # Git workflow

-This document describes the git workflow that should be used when contributing to projects.
+This document describes the git workflow that should be used when contributing to Tosca Za project.
 It assumes a very basic understanding of git (commits, branches, etc.) using the command line.

 ## Cloning the repository